annicetan/eCommerce/README.md

 In my project, I have created a few pages including:
   - Home
     - Picture & Logo
+    - Features latest and top-rated products
+    - Allow user to view some of the products by scrolling down

   - About
     - Website's content